 Generic Name: interferon alfa-2a

-Note: This document contains side effect information about interferon alfa-2a.
-Some of the dosage forms listed on this page may not apply to the brand name Roferon-A.
+Note: This page contains side effects data for the generic drug interferon alfa-2a.
+It is possible that some of the dosage forms included below may not apply to the brand name Roferon-A.

 For the Consumer

 As well as its needed effects, interferon alfa-2a (the active ingredient contained in Roferon-A) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking interferon alfa-2a, check with your doctor immediately:More common